Topological electronic crystals in twisted bilayer-trilayer graphene

-We now return to the nature of the sign reversal of the Chern number of the generalized AHC at $\nu=1/4$.
+We now return to the nature of the sign reversal of the Chern number of the TEC at $\nu=1/4$.
 In addition to the first-order flip with $\bperp$, first seen in Fig.~\ref{fig:2}, we find that an in-plane magnetic field, $\bpar$, can drive a similar transition.
 Repeating the scans from Fig.~\ref{fig:2}a with an additional $\bpar$ applied, the transition from the $C=1$ to $C=-1$ state shifts to lower $\bperp$ for larger $\bpar$ (Fig.~\ref{fig:4}a,b), until \mfour becomes the ground state at $\bperp=0$ for sufficiently large $\bpar$ (right-most panel of Fig.~\ref{fig:4}a).
 This leads to a reversal in the orientation of the primary $\rho_{xy}$ hysteresis loop centered around $\bperp=0$, as seen in the high-$\bpar$ traces of Fig.~\ref{fig:4}c.
 For intermediate values of $\bpar$, secondary hysteresis loops are visible around $\pm\bpt$, corresponding to the flip of the Chern number in the transition between \pfour and \mfour.
 The primary and secondary hysteresis loops merge as $\bpar$ is raised above a crossover value.
 A quantitative analysis of the \pfour to \mfour crossover indicates that this transition occurs when the total magnetic field, $B_{\text{tot}}\equiv\sqrt{\bperp^2+\bpar^2}$, exceeds $\approx0.71$~T (Fig.~\ref{fig:4}d).
 Additionally, we find that $\bpar$ suppresses the \mthree state in the narrow ranges of $\bperp$ where it appears (Extended Data Fig.~\ref{efig:ED_effect_of_Bpar}).
+The sensitivity of the Chern number of the orbital magnetic state to $\bpar$ is especially unusual given its highly anisotropic nature, pointing to a potential additional role of the spin degree of freedom in determining the Chern number of the ground state.